 Protected areas in the United States, such as national parks and wildlife refuges, provide places for respite and recreation, and are essential for natural resource conservation.
 To understand how noise may be affecting these places, we need to measure all sounds and determine what fraction come from human activities.

-In a recent study, our team used millions of hours of acoustic recordings and sophisticated models to measure human-caused noise in protected areas.
+In a 2017 study, our team used millions of hours of acoustic recordings and sophisticated models to measure human-caused noise in protected areas.
 We found that noise pollution doubled sound energy in many U.S. protected areas, and that noise was encroaching into the furthest reaches of remote areas.

 Our approach can help protected area managers enhance recreation opportunities for visitors to enjoy natural sounds and protect sensitive species.
 These acoustic resources are important for our physical and emotional well-being, and are beautiful.
 Like outstanding scenery, pristine soundscapes where people can escape the clamor of everyday life deserve protection.